xiaohan2012/daily-reading/august/random-spanning-tree-on-directed-graph.md

   - *loop-erased random walk* (implementing *cycle popping*)
   - one technique for one type of algorithm

-# notations

-refer to: Table 2 (page 10)

-- `\mu`: stationary distribution

-- `\tau`: mean hitting time of markov chain, expected number of steps to travel from one state to another

-- `h`: maximum hitting time

-# cycle popping

 # quick link

 - section 2: review of coupling from the past